Scarlet fever

 What happens at your appointment

-GPs can often diagnose scarlet fever by looking at the tongue and rash.
-Sometimes they may:
+GPs can often diagnose scarlet fever by looking at your tongue and rash.

 • wipe a cotton bud around the back of the throat to test for bacteria